aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly displays the content of your current directory including hidden files, in long format and with user and group IDs displayed numerically.

 7. 6-firstdirectory creates a directory named 'my_first_directory' in the /tmp directory.

+8. 7-movethatfile moves a file from one directory to another.